eonu/sequentia/docs/sections/models/hmm/index.rst

 - a **Markov chain**, which models the probability of transitioning between hidden states.
 - an **emission model**, which models the probability of emitting an observation from a hidden state.

-A HMM is defined by the following parameters:
+A HMM :math:`\lambda` is defined by the following parameters:

 - | **Initial state distribution** :math:`\boldsymbol{\pi}`:
   | A probability distribution that dictates the probability of the HMM starting in each state.